leaysgur/slides/docs/vuefes_jp-2025/index.md

 ### Though it's de facto

-ESTree only specifies pure JS parts, JSX and TS are out of scope.
+ESTree only specifies pure JS; JSX and TS are out of scope.

 So, follow well-known parsers as prior implementations.